I'm fighting for

 Housing Solutions

 I pay over half of my monthly income toward housing.
-And if I'm struggling, I know that the thousands of hard-working, single mothers and seniors living off of social security that are expected to do the same every month in Adams County deserve a better deal.
+Most people I know do too.
 We owe it to our seniors, our essential workers, and our young families to find new and better housing solutions.
 And I believe we can do this while protecting homeowners’ hard-earned wealth if we prioritize the following goals:

 Diversify our housing stock so that essential workers and young families can purchase starter homes and retiring seniors can downsize affordably.